AVEVA/CONNECT-data-services-developer-docs/content/communities/community-workflow-create.md

 - Be assigned [community administration permissions](xref:community-community-roles#community-administrators).

-- Have the email address for a user assigned community administration permissions from the tenant that you are inviting to the community.
+- Have the email address for a user that is assigned community administration permissions from the tenant that you are inviting to the community.

 ## Community creation outline